 Dissertation Proposal

-The dissertation proposal should be completed as soon after the qualifying exam as possible, no later than the fall of their fourth year.
-The proposal is worked out in consultation with three faculty that will comprise the student’s dissertation committee.
-Although the adviser is normally a faculty member in the Religious Studies doctoral program, students are welcome to include committee members from other departments and schools at the university and, in certain circumstances, from another university.
-This committee will meet with the student for a prospectus colloquium that gathers the dissertation committee) to assess the scope, significance, and feasibility of the topic and the student’s preparation to accomplish it in a reasonable time.
+The dissertation proposal should be completed as soon after the qualifying exam as possible, no later than the fall of the fourth year.
+The proposal is worked out in consultation with three or four faculty who will comprise the student’s dissertation committee.
+Although the adviser is normally a member of the teaching group in American Religious History, students are welcome to include committee members from other departments and schools at the university and, in certain circumstances, from another university.
+This committee will meet with the student for a prospectus colloquium that gathers the dissertation committee to assess the scope, significance, and feasibility of the topic and the student’s preparation to accomplish it in a reasonable time.

 At the prospectus colloquium each student will stipulate when they expect to submit a first chapter draft.
-Soon after the first chapter is completed, the committee will meet with the student to read, review, and assess the chapter.
-This event is colloquially referred to as the “first chapter defense,” though the content of the discussion is much more constructive than that label suggests.
+Soon after the first chapter is completed, the committee will meet with the student for a chapter conference (also known as the “first chapter defense”) to assess the chapter and think constructively together about the dissertation-in-progress.